Cordyline terminalis (Ti Plant) Indoor Care, Common Issues and Solutions

 Where to Buy

-If you are looking to acquire these plants, beautiful and healthy Ti Plants in various sizes are available online from Amazon (Link to Amazon or from Etsy (Link to Etsy).
+If you are looking to acquire these plants, healthy Ti Plants in various sizes are available online on Amazon (Link to Amazon and on Etsy (Link to Etsy).

-Ti Plant (Cordyline terminalis) flourishes in bright, indirect light away from direct sunlight (filtered light), average warmth of 18-290C, moderate humidity of 50-55% and moderately moist, rich, well-drained, all purpose potting soil coupled with monthly feeding in the growing season.
+To care for Cordyline terminalis indoors, provide bright indirect light (filtered light), average warmth of 18-290C, humidity of 50-55% and moderately moist, rich, well-drained soil coupled with monthly feeding in the growing season.

 Ti Plant, Cordyline terminalis